 Graduate Assistantships

-Please contact a graduate faculty member for opportunities.
+Available positions are listed below, or contact a graduate faculty member directly for opportunities.

 Graduate Assistant in Environmental Education

-Position Description: The College of Natural Resources (CNR) at the University of Wisconsin-Stevens Point invites applications for an M.S.-level assistantship beginning in summer 2024.
-This is a two-year commitment including summer responsibilities in the summer of 2024 and the summer of 2025.
+Position Description: The College of Natural Resources (CNR) at the University of Wisconsin-Stevens Point invites applications for an M.S.-level assistantship beginning in summer 2025.
+This is a two-year commitment including a teaching assistantship and summer responsibilities in the summers of 2025 and 2026 in conjunction with the pursuit of an M.S. in Natural Resources with an emphasis in Environmental Education and Interpretation.

-Key Responsibilities: During the summer of 2024, the graduate assistant acts as a Summer Camp Assistant Director.
-During the summer of 2025, the graduate assistant takes on the role of Summer Camp Director.
-Graduate students are involved in the hiring and supervision of summer camp staff and the planning, marketing, delivery, and evaluation of summer camp programs.
+Key Responsibilities: During the summer of 2025, the graduate assistant acts as a Summer Camp Assistant Director.
+During the summer of 2026, the graduate assistant takes on the role of Summer Camp Director.
+Graduate students are involved in the hiring and supervision of summer camp staff, as well as the planning, marketing, delivery and evaluation of summer camp programs.

-During the two nine-month academic years, graduate assistants assist course instructor(s) in the planning, delivery, and evaluation of the 4-credit NR 376/576 Practicum in Environmental Education, taught at the Central Wisconsin Environmental Station, with about 20 hours of work per week.
+During the two nine-month academic years, graduate assistants will aid in the planning, delivery, and evaluation of the 4-credit NRES 376/576 Practicum in Environmental Education, taught at the Central Wisconsin Environmental Station with about 20 hours of work per week.
 Graduate students mentor undergraduate students, provide programming, and support the various user groups on site.

 Research: The graduate student will work with a graduate advisor to complete a research project focused on environmental education that supports the Central Wisconsin Environmental Station while meeting the interests and research pursuits of the student and the advisor.